emberlydigital/unlist-posts/README.md

 Just select option "Unlist Post" in any post of any type and that post will be hidden from the whole site, it can be only accessed if you have the direct link to the post.

 ## Changelog ##

+ ### 2.0.0 ###
+- Forked and development taken over by Clarion since package was deprecated for the last 3 major releases.

 ### 1.1.9 ###
 - Improvement: Comments for unlisted posts were hidden, These should be displayed now.